Lintarierick/Phase-3-Project/README.md

 * **Data**

 The dataset can be found in the file *bigml_59c28831336c6604c800002a.csv* in the Data folder, in this repository.
-It was obtained from kaggle from this link( https://www.kaggle.com/becksddf/churn-in-telecoms-dataset)
+It was obtained from Kaggle from this link( https://www.kaggle.com/becksddf/churn-in-telecoms-dataset)

 ## Technologies/ Packages